Srinadhsiva/asst/README.md

 # React + Vite

-Check src file for the code.
+Check src folder for the code.